imarc/handbook/backend.markdown

 While `static public function foo()` and `public static function foo()` are treated identically, start with `static` so the static keyword stands out.

-**Local Functions** – Functions used only on the current page begin with a `_` character (e.g. `_example_function`).
-These functions are placed at the bottom of the page.
-This helps distinguish functions defined on the current page from user-defined functions in included files.
-These functions can generally be avoided.

 ## Naming Conventions